-We follow a person-centered care philosophy at our nursing home.
+We follow a person-centred care philosophy at our nursing home.

 Our home’s basic care philosophy links to Bradford University.
 As a result, it follows the work of Professor Tom Kitwood.
 He took the theory of Carl Rogers, of working with people who are in distress in a person-centred way, before moving it into healthcare.
 One element of Professor Kitwood’s work is the concept of personhood.